bit-venturer/Defenders-of-Newrealm/README.md

 # Defenders-of-Newrealm
-Players collaborate to build and defend a city from enemy waves using Discord commands.
+Welcome to a unique roguelike city builder game designed for Discord.
+In this collaborative game, players work together to build and defend a city from waves of enemies using Discord commands.